ryupold/raylib.zig/README.md

 const raylib = @import("raylib/raylib.zig");
 ```

+## custom definitions
+An easy way to fix binding mistakes is to edit them in `bindings.json` and setting the custom flag to true.
+This way the binding will not be overriden when calling `zig build intermediate`. imports are always kept in the bindings.json.

 ## disclaimer
 I haven't tested nearly all generated functions, so there might be bugs.
 Especially when it comes to pointers as it is not decidable (for the generator) what a pointer to C means.
 Could be single item, array, sentinel terminated and/or nullable.
 If you run into crashes using one of the functions or types in `raylib.zig` feel free to [create an issue](https://github.com/ryupold/raylib.zig/issues) and I will look into it.